GHSoyad/cell-tech-client/README.md

  - A new product button at top opens a modal to add new product
  - Products page have search functionality by price, release date, brand, model, os, storage, screen, camera, battery
  - Each product card shows product image, name, price, release date, brand, model, os, storage, screen, camera, battery
- - Product card has 3 action buttons that update, delete and sell the product
+ - Product card has 3 action buttons that update, delete, sell and duplicate to create new product
+ - Sales History page shows all sales history by daily, weekly, monthly and yearly
  - Login has jwt implemented for user validation